DQtea1/BulkTools/README.md

     --mount type=bind,source="C:\Users\Quentin\Documents",target=/browse `
     --mount type=bind,source="C:\shiny_out",target=/out `
     qtea1/bulktools
-nb : Default root for selecting an output path will be "C:\Users" so you might want to edit it to a customed path.
+nb : You should edit the mount paths so that they correspond to your device's.

 ## FOR LINUX (doesnt work yet):